faith7/Projects/Project2_Catalog/README.md

  - PEP8 style recommendation is followed for python.
  - Beautify selection is followed for Html/Css/Javascript.
    Downloaded as visual studio code editor extension.
+ - Google chrome devloper is used to test front end in different device sizes.
+   (ex.
+Galaxy5, iphone, ipad, laptop)

 ```sh
 $ pip3 install pycodestyle